rabbitmq/rabbitmq-website/site/web-stomp.md

                          {certfile,   "path/to/certs/client/cert.pem"},
                          {keyfile,    "path/to/certs/client/key.pem"},
                          {cacertfile, "path/to/certs/testca/cacert.pem"},
-                         {password,   "changeme"}]}]}
+                         %% needed when private key has a passphrase {password,   "changeme"}]}]}
     ].

 Note that port, certfile, keyfile and password are all mandatory.
-See the [webserver documentation](https://github.com/rabbitmq/cowboy/blob/4b93c2d19a10e5d9cee207038103bb83f1ab9436/src/cowboy_ssl_transport.erl#L40) for details about accepted parameters.
+See the [Cowboy documentation](https://github.com/rabbitmq/cowboy/blob/4b93c2d19a10e5d9cee207038103bb83f1ab9436/src/cowboy_ssl_transport.erl#L40) for details about accepted parameters.

+See [RabbitMQ TLS](/ssl.html) and [TLS Troubleshooting](/troubleshooting-ssl.html) for details.

+## <a id="encoding">Content Encoding</a>

 By default, the Web STOMP plugin will expect to handle messages encoded as UTF-8.
-This cannot be changed for the SockJS endpoint, however you can switch the Websocket endpoint to binary if needed.
+This cannot be changed for the SockJS endpoint, however you can switch the WebSocket endpoint to binary if needed.
 The `ws_frame` option serves this purpose:

     [